shoppingflux/php-feed-generator/readme.md

 Generating large XML feed can be a very long process, so our advices in this area are:

 - Run feed generation offline from a command line / cron : PHP [set max_exection_time to 0](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) in this mode
-- Try to generate feed on different machine than web-store, or when the traffic is limited : it may impact the your visitor experience by using too much resources
+- Try to generate feed on different machine than web-store, or when the traffic is limited : it may impact the your visitor experience by blocking a thread
 - Limit the number of SQL requests : avoid running request in the loop
 - Paginate your results on large dataset, this will limit memory consumption and network traffic per request
+- Make uses of compression when writing file : this will save network bandwidth and we will be able to import your feed faster

 Internally, the library uses `XmlReader` / `XmlWriter` to limit memory consumption.
 Product objects and generated XML are flushed from memory after each iteration.
 This guaranty that memory usage will not increase with the number of products to write, but only depends on the "size" of each products.